FestCat/festcat-clunits-builder/README.md

         FESTVOXDIR="/home/sergio/Escriptori/tmptest/festival_suite/festvox" \
         --enable-festivalpath="/home/sergio/Escriptori/tmptest/festival_suite/festival/bin"

-## Make:
+## Creating the synthetic clunits voice:

 If you type `make` everything will be done.
-But it's better if you run it step by step:
+But it's better if you run it step by step understanding what is happening:

         make setup
         make prompts